groue/GRMustache/README.md

     A: This can be done by providing your template a delegate: check [Guides/delegate.md](GRMustache/blob/master/Guides/delegate.md).

-- **Q: I have a bunch of template and partials that live in memory / a database / the cloud / wherever.**
+- **Q: I have a bunch of templates and partials that live in memory / a database / the cloud / wherever.**

     A: Check [Guides/template_repositories.md](GRMustache/blob/master/Guides/template_repositories.md).